adritoo/node-labs/README.md

 # NodeJS Lab - ECE 2019.

-These labs are from the devops class given by Sergei from Ada
+These labs are from the devops class given by Sergei from Adaltas

 ## Installation